VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 vmalert can detect if alert's expression doesn't match any time series in runtime.
 This problem usually happens when alerting expression selects time series which aren't present in the datasource (i.e. wrong `job` label) or there is a typo in the series selector (i.e. `env=rpod`).
-Such alerting rules will be marked with special icon in vmalert's UI and exposed via `vmalert_alerting_rules_last_evaluation_series_fetched` metric.
-The metric's value will show how many time series were matched before the filtering by rule's expression.
-If metric's value is `-1`, then this feature is not supported by the datasource (old versions of VictoriaMetrics).
+Such alerting rules will be marked with special icon in vmalerts UI and exposed via `vmalert_alerting_rules_last_evaluation_series_fetched` metric.
+The metric value will show how many time series were matched before the filtering by rule's expression.
+If metric value is `-1`, then this feature is not supported by the datasource (old versions of VictoriaMetrics).
 The following expression can be used to detect rules matching no series:
 ```